School of Medicine

 Conditions of your offer

-If you choose us as your insurance option, we will contact you to complete the non-academic conditions of your offer if you subsequently make us your firm choice.
+If we’re your insurance choice: We’ll guide you through the non-academic conditions of your offer if you later make us your firm choice.

 Graduate Entry Medicine